Clavus boucheti

 Clavus boucheti is a species of sea snail, a marine gastropod mollusc in the family Drilliidae.

 Description

 The length of the shell attains 31.4 mm.

+Clavus bouchetiis a species of sea snail in the family Drilliidae.
+This marine gastropod was first described by Kilburn in 1988.
+It is found in the deep waters of the Indian Ocean, particularly around the region of Madagascar.
+The shell of Clavus boucheti is elongated and has a distinctive pattern, usually featuring fine spiral ridges and a pointed apex.
+The species is named in honor of the French malacologist Philippe Bouchet, who has made significant contributions to the study of marine biodiversity.

 Distribution

 This is a marine species occurs off New Caledonia.